top of page

 A PODCASTING COMPETITION FOR ĀKONGA

-GCSN, Christchurch City Council Libraries, LOOP (Papanui Youth Development Trust) and Plains FM are excited to present Top of the Pods, a podcasting competition where teams of ākonga from across greater Christchurch can create and submit their own podcast, learn new skills, and win awesome prizes, including first place awards sponsored by Rockshop NZ and RØDE Microphones!
+GCSN, Christchurch City Libraries and Plains Media are excited to present Top of the Pods, a podcasting competition where teams of ākonga from across greater Christchurch can create and submit their own podcast, learn new skills, and win awesome prizes sponsored by Rockshop NZ and RODE Microphones!

 IMPORTANT DATES